helium/HIP/0064-wifi-dao.md

 We also propose that 50B HWIFI are pre-mined at the launch of the network, and distributed to the subDAO operations fund administered by WiFi subDAO.
-This allocation is distributed over the course of the stub period to live WiFi hotspots on an epochal basis in roughly equal proportion (akin to universal basic income).
+This allocation is distributed over the course of the stub period to live WiFi Hotspots on an epochal basis in roughly equal proportion (akin to universal basic income).

 For clarity, the emission schedule is as follows: